Tachophobia – The Fear of Speed

 What Is Tachophobia?

 Sometimes even the mere thought of moving quickly may lead to strong feelings of anxiety and dread.
 You may find it almost impossible to be in a fast-moving car, a boat, a plane, or any form of transportation that moves faster than walking.
-You may also be triggered by merely seeing fast-moving objects.
+You may also be triggered by seeing fast-moving objects.

 What Causes the Fear of Speed?